top of page

 Strong versus weak inductive arguments

 Like deductive arguments, inductive arguments vary in their quality.
-Once again, this has to do with whether (a) the premises are true and (b) there are reasonable connections between the premises and conclusions.
+Once again, this has to do with whether (a) the premises are true and (b) there is a logical connection between the premises and conclusion.
 One of the following inductive arguments is better than the other—which one is it and why?
+Make sure to consider the wording carefully.

 Therefore, if we take a random professor at a Canadian university, it's likely that they will express non-belief in a higher power (conclusion).